 The combined hematology and medical oncology fellowship training program of the George Washington University School of Medicine and Health Sciences (GW SMHS) and the Washington Veterans Administration Medical Center (VAMC) developed an ongoing research training affiliation with the National Institutes of Health (NIH) more than 10 years ago.
-GW SMHS and the VAMC are the sites of clinical training for both hematology and medical oncology, and fellows have the option for research training and program electives at the NIH.
-Fellows are not expected or required to generate any portion of their salaries.
+GW SMHS and the VAMC are the sites of clinical training for both hematology and medical oncology, and fellows also rotate with the Hematology and Transplantation Service, NCI/NHLBI/NIH Clinical Research Center as well as have the option for additional research training and program electives at the NIH.

-GW School of Medicine and Health Sciences and the GW Hospital
+GW School of Medicine and Health Sciences and GW Hospital